 4. Improve Your Website Security

-Add an SSL Certificate
+Add An SSL Certificate:

 It may seem like a bit of an outlier, but security is now required as part of your website’s structure.
 Google forced security measures in the way of what’s called a Secure Sockets Layer Certificate (SSL).
 Without it, users might reach an all red screen with a warning “This site may harm your computer.”
 Needless to say, this is a scary proposition.